 Whatever your budget, whatever your subject, a DSLR is a great choice of camera.
 But what does DSLR stand for and what does it even mean?

 DSLR stands for Digital Single-Lens Reflex.
 I can still see people scratching their heads, so let’s expand.
 The digital part we know, but the other parts are more confusing.

 A Single-Lens means just that.
 The SLR that you photograph with has one lens, where the light will travel through to hit the film.

 The digital aspect means that we no longer use film, but a digital sensor.
 They both work the same way.
-The digital version allows you to see the image almost immediately.
+Digital photography allows you to see the image almost immediately.

 This might seem obvious, but not all cameras work with one lens.
 An SLR is an advancement on what is known as a TLR; Twin-Lens Reflex.